-

 Preliminary Investigation

-A preliminary investigation of the information provided may be necessary to determine if there is credible information that warrants notifying a student, student group, or student organization of alleged policy violation(s).
+A preliminary investigation of the information provided may be necessary to determine if there is credible information that warrants notifying a Student, Student Group, or Student Organization of alleged policy violation(s).
 The preliminary investigation is a neutral fact-finding process that is used to determine whether there is sufficient information to warrant action by the University.
-Preliminary meetings with the Complainant and/or Witnesses may occur before initiating the student conduct process or contacting the Respondent.
-If the Respondent is contacted about the case during the preliminary investigation, the Respondent will be made aware of the initiation of a preliminary investigation and that the incident could result in a student conduct process being initiated.
+Preliminary meetings with the Complainant and/or Witnesses may occur before initiating the Student Conduct Process or contacting the Respondent.
+If the Respondent is contacted about the case during the preliminary investigation, the Respondent will be made aware of the initiation of a preliminary investigation and that the incident could result in a Student Conduct Process being initiated.

 The preliminary investigation may result in any of the following:

-No Action — If there does not appear to be credible information to indicate a violation occurred, the case will not be pursued through the formal student conduct process.
+- No Action - If there does not appear to be credible information to indicate a violation occurred, the case will not be pursued through the formal Student Conduct Process.
 The information may still be retained by the University to document that the situation was reviewed.

-Conflict Resolution — If the situation involves an identifiable harmed party or community impact, the situation may be addressed through conflict resolution.
+- Conflict Resolution - If the situation involves an identifiable harmed party or University Community impact, the situation may be addressed through conflict resolution.
 The conflict resolution process allows individuals involved in a conflict to have significant influence over the resolution process and possible outcomes.
 All involved parties must willingly agree to participate.
 Any incident that involves sexual misconduct, relationship violence, stalking, physical violence, or any violation of the academic misconduct policy will not have the option to resolve the concern through the conflict resolution process.

 -